Social predictors of depression: Heritability of social predictors of depression

 Major depression is estimated to have a moderate heritability of 31-42%, with women having higher estimates than men.
 One common explanation for why depression risk varies in response to genetic differences is that personality traits, especially neuroticism, lead to differences in how individuals respond to major life events due to mediators like rumination.
 In other words, certain individuals are likely to have lower thresholds for developing major depression due to how they experience different types of adversity, although even those at low risk of depression may experience depression in response to a negative event.

 Another source for the heritability of depression likely comes through the heritability of the social stressors commonly associated with depression.
 This is true of both independent events and dependent events, with a review by Kendler and Baker (2007) showing heritabilites ranging from 7-39% for many social causes of the adversity associated with depression.
 When looking at major life events in general, this grows to 20-50% depending on the study and the outcome being examined.

 Many examples for of the negative life events often associated with depression being heritable come from within the family and romantic relationships.
-Within the family, cohesion, organization, expressiveness, activity, control, and conflict are all heritable, with estimates ranging from 18-30% depending on the variable.
+Within the family, cohesion, organization, expressiveness, activity, control, and conflict are all heritable, with estimates ranging from 18 to 30% depending on the variable.
 Divorce, which may be particularly likely to result in depression, is moderately heritable with about 35% of differences in one's susceptibility to divorce stemming from genetic differences.

 Negative social life events outside of the family are also heritable.
 This is seen in assault (including rape and mugging), troubles getting along with others in social networks, and job loss all being heritable.

 This connection between depression and heritable negative life events has led to the suggestion that part of the heritability of depression stems from greater risk of experiencing environments more likely to lead to its occurrence.
 However, it is unlikely to be a complete explanation for the heritability of depression, with one estimate being that the heritability of negative life events account 10-15% of the total heritability of depression.
 Likewise, the effect of genetic polymoprhisms on negative life effents alone is relatively small compared to environmental differences.